 8. Pumpkins Aid in Weight Loss

 Replacing a little of your dog’s regular food with canned pumpkin (a few teaspoons for a small dog up to half a cup with a large dog) can help your dog lose some excess water and weight.

 9. Pumpkin Hydrates

 This means that getting extra moisture into your dog through drinking can be difficult.
 But the high moisture content of pumpkin adds more water to your dog’s diet easily and naturally.

 10. Pumpkin Tastes Great

 Like many people, dogs relish the rich, creamy flavour of pumpkin.
 And anyone who has tried to feed a dog something healthy that does not taste like goodwill appreciates this benefit thoroughly.

 How Much Pumpkin Do I Feed My Dog?

-While this seasonal treat can be a fantastic addition to your dog’s complete diet, it’s important that you feed the correct amount of pumpkin.
+While this seasonal treat can be a fantastic addition to your dog’s complete diet, you must feed the correct amount of pumpkin.
 It’s unlikely that your dog will overdose on any natural nutrient by consuming too much pumpkin.

 Generally, 1 tsp of canned (or cooked and pureed) pumpkin per 10 lbs of body weight per day is a good standard to go by.
 If your dog has a health condition such as diabetes, please talk to your vet before feeding the pumpkin to your dog.

 Before feeding pumpkin seeds to your dog, you should know they are high in fat and should be fed more sparingly.
-1 ground-up pumpkin seed per 10 lbs of body weight per day is a safe amount.
+One ground-up pumpkin seed per 10 lbs of body weight per day is a safe amount.

 How Do I Serve Pumpkin to My Dog?

-Pumpkin can be enjoyed by your dog in a variety of ways.
-There are many pumpkin treats, canned foods for dogs containing pumpkin, and pumpkin supplements that can easily be fed to your dog.
+Your dog can enjoy pumpkin in a variety of ways.
+Many pumpkin treats, canned foods for dogs containing pumpkin, and pumpkin supplements can easily be fed to your dog.

-Cans should be good for 3 or 4 days in the refrigerator, or portion out and freeze in individual servings for a longer-lasting alternative (ice cube trays work perfectly).
+Cans should be good for 3 or 4 days in the refrigerator, portion out, and freeze in individual servings for a longer-lasting alternative (ice cube trays work perfectly).
 Store these properly to avoid freezer burn, which can affect taste and nutrient density.